Get Help Today: 844-288-4672

 Man drinking and driving

 When you think about a drug addict, do you think of words like courageous, resilient, and honest?
 These are not words that are typically used to describe someone who has struggled with addiction.
 Yet, recovered addicts are this and much more.
 The myths about addiction and the pervasive stereotypes of drug addicts hurt not only the affected individual but also their family and friends and make it harder for people to get well.
 One recurring question that keeps popping up is about addiction cure.
-In this article, we try to answer the question of whether addiction cure is a myth.

-Is there a cure for addiction?
+Is There a Cure for Addiction?

 Can a condition like high blood pressure be cured?
 No, but it can be successfully managed with the proper treatment.
 The treatment needs to be lifelong.
 And there can be relapses.
 For example, if a person with hypertension stops taking their medication or starts eating a high-salt diet, their blood pressure numbers might climb back up.
 To keep their blood pressure under control, they’ll have to commit to eating a low-salt diet and taking their blood pressure pills.
-Without treatment, the disease of hypertension could lead to a host of health complications and even death.
+Without effective treatment, the disease of hypertension could lead to a host of health complications and even death.

-Polysubstance abuse is a growing problem
+Polysubstance Abuse is a Growing Problem

 At one time, addiction experts believed that people had one drug of choice and stuck with it.
 Over time, polysubstance abuse (the concurrent use of three or more different classes of drugs) has become more common.
 For example, some addicts combine cocaine and heroin, a practice called speed-balling, to create an intense high.
 Others use additional drugs to counteract the undesirable effects of the primary substance of abuse (for instance, some people use alcohol to counteract the comedown from stimulants).